#

 A true HRM solution should offer a comprehensive view of risk by analyzing signals across your entire organization, from individual employee behaviors to the permissions granted by your identity systems.
 It should also account for emerging threats, including those posed by AI agents interacting with your corporate data.
 The goal is to find a platform that doesn't just give you more data, but provides actionable intelligence that allows your team to intervene before a potential risk becomes a costly incident.
 This means moving from lagging indicators, like phishing test failures, to leading indicators that predict future behavior.
 An effective platform will help you answer critical questions: Who are my riskiest users?
 What specific behaviors are driving that risk?
 And what is the most effective intervention to change that behavior?
 This section will guide you through the essential capabilities to look for when making your selection.

-Prioritize Predictive Analytics and Risk Mapping
+Look for Predictive Analytics and Risk Mapping

 A modern HRM platform should do more than just report on past incidents.
 It needs to provide predictive intelligence that helps you get ahead of threats.
 Instead of relying on static risk scores, look for a solution that analyzes real-time data to map risk trajectories for individuals, departments, and even AI agents.
 The goal is to identify who is most likely to cause an incident before it happens.
 As our research shows, companies can cut risky behavior in half by using this kind of forward-looking information to create specific action plans.
 This predictive capability is what separates a true HRM platform from a simple awareness tool, allowing you to focus your resources where they will have the greatest impact.

-Demand Comprehensive Data Integration
+Ensure Comprehensive Data Integration Capabilities

 Human risk is a complex problem that can't be understood by looking at a single data point, like a phishing simulation click rate.
 To get a complete picture, you need a platform that unifies data across your entire security ecosystem.
 This is essential for managing human risk, which is often difficult because security tools don't talk to each other and data is spread out.
 Your chosen HRM platform must be able to correlate signals across employee behavior, identity and access systems, and real-time threat intelligence.
 Without this comprehensive integration, you are left with blind spots and an incomplete understanding of your true risk exposure.
 A unified view is the foundation for accurate prediction and effective action.